 Aii Asks: Do you want more offshore wind energy?31 Aug 2020

 Wind energy is often harnessed in large fields and land across the U.S. and around the world.
+What about offshore wind energy?
 What if we used the ocean and waterways to expand where we collect wind and take advantage of coastal winds?
 Would it be an eyesore or harm wildlife?
 Does the prospect of renewable energy make it worth it?
 What do you think?

 Aii Asks: Do you want more offshore wind energy??

 Of those polled, 90 percent want to see more development of offshore wind energy, while 10 percent do not.

 Before diving into the particulars of energy development, we should note our poll is a very small sample size of only a fraction of our audience.
 Further, people may vote for many different reasons, taking things into account like climate change, public versus private investment, environmental impact, and much more.